 Generally, most of the advice on the internet report that dogs should not eat cloves.
 Cloves are not part of a natural or traditional dog’s diet and cloves and products that contain clove oil are rich in a chemical compound known as “Eugenol” which can cause liver toxicity and damage if consumed in large quantities by dogs.
-However, there are numerous scientific studies done with cloves and dogs as the treatment of various ailments, accordingly, due to such studies cloves seem perfectly safe to treat a specific ailment in small amounts.
+However, there are numerous scientific studies done with cloves and dogs where cloves are used as a treatment of various ailments, accordingly, due to such studies cloves seem perfectly safe to treat a specific dog ailment in small amounts.

-As a dog owner, it is very important for you to have adequate knowledge of foods that are safe for your dogs so your dog remains healthy and fit.
+As a dog lover, it is very important for you to have adequate knowledge of foods that are safe for your dogs in order for your dog you remain healthy and fit.
 However, foods like cloves that are not a traditional part of a dogs diet may be difficult to discern whether or not they are healthy for your dog to consume in small quantities.

-Many veterinarians don’t recommend giving cloves or clove oil products to dogs at all however there are some vets who disagree and simply recommend that large doses of cloves are avoided.
-They state that feeding minuscule quantities of cloves and clove oil occasionally can be beneficial for dogs due to the presence of antibacterial properties which can ward off infections and fight disease and for their anti-inflammatory properties.
+Many veterinarians don’t recommend giving cloves or clove oil products to dogs at all.
+There are some vets who disagree and simply recommend that large doses of cloves are avoided.
+These vets state that feeding minuscule quantities of cloves and clove oil occasionally can be beneficial for dogs due to the presence of antibacterial properties which can ward off infections and fight disease and for cloves anti-inflammatory properties.
 Along with these benefits, cloves can also help freshen the breath of your dog, strengthen its immune system, and improve digestion.

 What Are Cloves?